soulwing/pinject/README.md

 A CDI extension that injects property values into CDI-managed beans.
-By simply adding a `@Property` qualifier to your injection points, and putting the corresponding property value in a properties file that can be located by the extension, you can inject properties for strings, numbers, URLs, etc.  By providing your own property converters, the extension can inject property values into almost any type that has a well-defined string representation.
+By simply adding a `@Property` qualifier to your injection points, and putting the corresponding property value in a properties file or system property that can be located by the extension, you can inject properties for strings, numbers, URLs, etc.  By providing your own property converters, the extension can inject property values of almost any type that has a well-defined string representation.
+Moreover, by providing your own custom resolver, you can resolve property values in practically any manner that suits the needs of your application.

 Using @Property